MasteryPortfolio/javascript-portfolio-project/specification.md

 4. Let them know when their day is full.
 5. Allow the user to rearrange the items by drag-and-drop.
 6. Allow the user to print the itinerary with a print style sheet that makes it look nice.

+## Functional Specification
+We need to define the objects and functions we’ll need to create:
+1. Home country object
+   a.
+Local currency
+2. Destination country object
+   a.
+Destination currency
+3. Calculate rate function
+   a. use API